Zum Inhalt springen

 Helmfile feature update: Dicts to define customization.release

-If you make use of the customization.release option, you have to switch to a dictionary based definition of customization files e.g. from
+If you make use of the customization.release option, you have to switch to a dictionary based definition of customization files, for example:

 customization: